WeWork said to eye debt raise ahead of IPO

 By David Bell

-NEW YORK, July 8 (IFR) - Co-working space provider WeWork Cos. is said to be looking to raise US$3bn-US$4bn of debt in a facility backed by cashflows from the buildings it operates, to try and boost confidence in its liquidity profile ahead of a planned IPO this year.
+NEW YORK, July 12 (IFR) - Co-working space provider WeWork Cos is said to be looking to raise US$3bn-$4bn of debt in a facility backed by cashflows from the buildings it operates, in an effort to boost confidence in its liquidity profile ahead of a planned IPO this year.

-The Wall Street Journal reported on Sunday that the firm had met with Goldman Sachs and JP Morgan to arrange the debt financing, citing people familiar with the deal who said it would highlight the value of its office leases.
+The Wall Street Journal reported last Sunday that the firm had held meetings with Goldman Sachs and JP Morgan to discuss the debt financing, citing people familiar with the deal who said it would highlight the value of the company's office leases.

-A source familiar with the matter told Reuters that the borrowing facility could grow to as big as US$10bn over the next few years, but cautioned that there was no certainty that the deal would materialize.
+A source familiar with the matter told Reuters that the borrowing facility could grow to as big as US$10bn over the next few years but cautioned that there was no certainty that the deal would materialise.

 Additional debt financing tied to cashflows from the company's properties could be a way of trying to demonstrate to equity investors, ahead of a planned IPO later this year, that the firm has sufficient liquidity to see it through to profitability.

-Last year the company posted US$1.9bn of losses as it continued to fund its rapid expansion across the globe.
-The company is now the largest office tenant in New York, Washington D.C. and London.
+Last year, the company posted US$1.9bn of losses as it continued to fund its rapid expansion across the globe.
+The company is now the largest occupier of office space in New York, Washington DC and London.

 The company said in the first quarter that it had US$5.9bn of pro forma cash and cash equivalents on hand.

-For commercial real estate investors and lenders speaking with IFR the costs of this rapid expansion are hard to ignore, despite the growing appeal of the co-working model.
+For commercial real estate investors and lenders speaking with IFR the costs of the firm's expansion are hard to ignore, despite the growing appeal of the co-working model.

-"In terms of what they're doing for the space - it's perhaps the new way of working," said Mimi Cheng, head of CMBS pricing and distribution at CIBC.

-"But taking a risk on WeWork is different from being optimistic about the idea of co-working," she said.
-"The business is evolving.
-But as a lender, as a debt holder, people are still waiting to see how that transpires into financial stability."
+"The credit concern for investors depends on the percentage of the rental revenue they make up in a building.
+It's still on the margins, but it is becoming a bigger topic as they become a bigger tenant," said Dan Lisser, a senior director at Marcus & Millichap who sources debt and equity financing for commercial real estate.

 BIGGER TENANTS